devtools-html/photon/jekyll/_introduction/devtools.md

 - Accessibility: 1.0 recently launched by @yzen

 #### Not Currently Under Development
+- Performance (see [Perf.html](https://github.com/devtools-html/perf.html) for current performance tooling)
 - Style Editor
-- Performance
 - Memory
 - Scratchpad
 - Storage: Will be merged with new Application panel
-- Other panels: On hold, may be removed

 ### DevTools-Specific Components